YongoDavid/Demo-2024-Mar/README.md

 i have to relearn Fetch api , to be able too know why my api from client to server.

 30-Mar
+The automatic downloads for the pdf and audio files are are now working.